nvolenec-uno/CYBR8420-18FA-TeamPUVW/Code Analysis.md

 the ammount of potential bugs created this way added some complexity to the finding of bugs.

-The assurances case work was helpful in identifying potential source code modules but was not exhaustive for all potential vulnearbilities.
+The assurances case work was helpful in identifying potential source code modules but was not exhaustive for all potential vulnerabilities.
 The misuse case suggested potential trouble spots which we combined with the automated analysis to identify large modules like smbd.c, which is the main driver.